New Orleans Musicians' Clinic: Sphere of Support: Medical, Emotional, Financial, and Social

 The NOMC's expanded social services include the registration of patients in pharmaceutical assistance programs, crisis and case management, electronic medical records, identifying musician-patients, referral to and follow-up with appropriate agencies, and involvement in regular meetings with partnering organizations to provide outreach to patients in non-clinical settings.
 The clinic is also involved in local government efforts to improve the health of musicians, such as supporting a ban on smoking in New Orleans bars.

 Partnerships

 The NOMC works with neighborhood groups like the Musicians' Protective Union.
-In the Tremé neighborhood (the historic birthplace of Jazz), NOMC collaborated to create the St. Anna's Episcopal Church Musicians' Mission, a lively jam session held weekly, which includes a free meal and a "resource hall", providing multiple services such as 5 point anti-stress acupuncture, legal advice, housing assistance, and medical and mental health screenings, and social service referrals.
+In the Tremé neighborhood, NOMC collaborated to create the St. Anna's Episcopal Church Musicians' Mission, a lively jam session held weekly, which includes a free meal and a "resource hall", providing multiple services such as 5 point anti-stress acupuncture, legal advice, housing assistance, and medical and mental health screenings, and social service referrals.